 Grants of up to £15,000 are available towards the cost of eligible works.
 We will calculate the cost of eligible works, usually from two independent estimates, up to the maximum.

 The grants are not means tested.
 They are a simple 50% grant of the eligible cost of works to meet remedying category 1 and high 2 hazards or structural repair works, where the costs of repair for one major item of repair are £1,000 or above and 100% for the additional cost towards a target EPC C or above, including LED lighting, renewable heating or high cost insulation up to the maximum grant.
 Grants are not given if the cost of works is less than £1,000.
 The council will also expect landlords to apply first to other externally funded schemes to support these works such as those promoted by the Government under their Green Homes Agenda or via the Energy Companies Obligation.
 Renovation grant can then be used to fund any shortfall.

 Where the contractor is related to the applicant, or is a company that the applicant (or member of his/her family) is a director or employee of that contractor or company, the grant will only cover the cost of materials used.

 The grant will require conditions to be met relating to the level of rent charged for the property.
 Details of these conditions are given in a deed of agreement that you will need to sign.
-The main requirement is that the property will be rented out at a reasonable rent for a period of 20 years; based on the bedroom element of the Local Housing Allowance (our grant officer will assess the applicable number of bedrooms).
+The main requirement is that the property will be rented out at an affordable reasonable rent for a period of 15 years or 20 years for an empty home grant.
 You will be required to provide confirmation of this from time to time.
 If you fail to rent at the agreed rent level the grant becomes repayable.